Sarkozy convicted by French court in campaign financing case - KESQ

 Prosecutors argued Sarkozy is “the only person responsible for his campaign financing” and that he chose to exceed the limit by organizing many rallies, including giant ones.

-During his hearing, Sarkozy told the court the extra money did not go into his campaign, but instead helped make other people richer.
+During his hearing, Sarkozy told the court the extra money didn’t go into his campaign, but instead helped make other people richer.
 He denied any “fraudulent intent.”
-He also insisted he did not handle day-to-day organization because he had a team to do that and therefore could not be blamed for the amount of spending.
+He also insisted he didn’t handle the day-to-day organization because he had a team to do that and therefore couldn’t be blamed for the amount of spending.

 In addition to the former president, 13 other people went on trial, including members of his conservative Republicans party, accountants and heads of the communication group in charge of organizing the rallies, Bygmalion.
 They face charges including forgery, breach of trust, fraud and complicity in illegal campaign financing.